-SelectHealth Medicare Classic Member Services
+SelectHealth Medicare Choice Member Services

+Method Member Services - Contact Information

+CALL (855) 442-9900

-Method Member Services - Contact Information CALL 855-442-9900 Calls to this number are free.
+Calls to this number are free.

 October 1 to March 31: Weekdays 7:00 a.m. to 8:00 p.m., Saturday and Sunday 8:00 a.m. to 8:00 p.m.

 April 1 to September 30: Weekdays 7:00 a.m. to 8:00 p.m., Saturday 9:00 a.m. to 2:00 p.m., closed Sunday.

+(Outside of these hours of operation, please leave a message and your call will be returned within one business day.)

+Member Services also has free language interpreter services available for non- English speakers.

+TTY 711

-Outside of these hours of operation, please leave a message and your call will be returned within one business day.
-Member Services also has free language interpreter services available for non-English speakers. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

+Calls to this number are free.
 The hours of operation are the same as listed above.

-WRITE SelectHealth Medicare Attn: Member Services PO Box 30196 Salt Lake City, UT 84130 WEBSITE selecthealth.org/medicare
+WRITE SelectHealth Medicare

+Attn: Member Services

+PO Box 30196

+Salt Lake City, UT 84130

+WEBSITE selecthealth.org/medicare